 Impact of Regulatory Changes in the Financial Sector

-According to an article published on Thomson Reuters, the financial sector deals with 200 regulatory…
+Deleted: According to an article published on Thomson Reuters, the financial sector deals with 200 regulatory changes daily and these numbers are still increasing.

 The financial landscape and the business models of financial institutions in advanced economies changed significantly in the run-up to the crisis.
 Financial institutions across the world, especially in advanced countries can largely benefit from adopting automation.
 Leveraging technologies like AI, machine learning and RPA is the key to adhere and adopt ever-changing regulations.